New Orleans Orthopedic Institute

 Platelet-rich plasma, or PRP therapy, is a type of regenerative medicine used to encourage your body’s natural healing process.
 If you injure a knee or suffer a ruptured tendon, your doctor might recommend PRP therapy as an alternative to surgery.
-At New Orleans Orthopedic Institute, in Metairie and Slidell, Louisiana, orthopedic shoulder surgeon, Brian Kindl, MD, and the team, proudly offer PRP therapy to both men and women.
+At New Orleans Shoulder Institute, in Metairie, Hammond, and Slidell, Louisiana, orthopedic shoulder surgeon, Brian Kindl, MD, and the team, proudly offer PRP therapy to both men and women.
 To see if you’re a candidate for PRP therapy, call the office nearest you or use the online booking tool today.

 Your blood is mainly a liquid, but it also contains microscopic solids, including red blood cells, white blood cells, and platelets.
 If you suffer a cut or laceration, your platelets help clot your blood; they also contain proteins known as growth factors.
 These growth factors help your body heal after injuries.